Martin Johannes Riedl

 Dr. Martin Johannes Riedl is an assistant professor in the School of Journalism and Media at the University of Tennessee, Knoxville.
 His work investigates platform governance and content moderation, digital journalism, as well as the spread of false and misleading information on social media.
 Riedl’s recent work has focused on platform governance and violence, the politics of trust and safety, encrypted messaging and chat applications, and political influencers on social media.

 Riedl’s writing has appeared through Teen Vogue, the Carnegie Endowment for International Peace, and the Brookings Institution’s TechStream.
-His research has been covered by industry outlets such as Harvard’s Nieman Lab, the Mozilla Foundation, and the Poynter Institute, and news outlets like The New York Times, CBS News, Agence France Presse (AFP), Le Figaro, Hankook Ilbo, tagesschau.de, and NBC.
+His research has been covered by industry outlets such as Harvard’s Nieman Lab, the Mozilla Foundation, and the Poynter Institute, and news outlets like The New York Times, NPR, CBS News, Agence France Presse (AFP), Le Figaro, Hankook Ilbo, tagesschau.de, and NBC.
 He has been invited to present his work before the Congressional Hispanic Caucus of the 117th U.S. Congress, the Defense Advanced Research Projects Agency’s (DARPA) Information Science and Technology study group, as well as think tanks and academic centers such as the Weizenbaum Institute in Berlin, Germany, and the Center for Democracy and Technology in Washington, D.C.

 Riedl received his Ph.D. from the University of Texas at Austin where he also completed a postdoc at the Center for Media Engagement.
 He holds M.A.’s from Hanover University of Music, Drama, and Media in Hanover, Germany, and from Humboldt University of Berlin, as well as a B.A. from FHWien der WKW in Vienna, Austria.